Killing of Kuanchung Kao

-The shooting of Kuanchung Kao occurred on April 29, 1997, in Rohnert Park, California.
+The killing of Kuanchung Kao occurred on April 29, 1997, in Rohnert Park, California.
 Kao was waving a wooden stick in the street in front of his driveway, prompting multiple 911 calls placed by Kao's neighbors.
 He was then fatally shot by public safety officer Jack Shields.

 Kao's family filed a lawsuit against Rohnert Park which was settled for $1 million.